MITLibraries/dspace-api-python-scripts/README.md

 This script creates a 'completeValueLists' folder and for all keys used in the repository, extracts all values for a particular key to a CSV with item IDs.
 It also creates a 'uniqueValueLists' folder, that writes a CSV file for each key with all unique values and a count of how many times the value appears.

 #### [getGlobalLanguageValues.py](getGlobalLanguageValues.py)
-This scripts extracts all unique language values used in the repository.
+This script extracts all unique language values used by metadata entries in the repository to a CSV file.

 #### [getLanguageValuesForKeys.py](getLanguageValuesForKeys.py)
+This script extracts all unique pairs of keys and language values used by metadata entries in the repository to a CSV file.

 #### [getRecordsAndValuesForKey.py](getRecordsAndValuesForKey.py)
+Based on user input, this script extracts the ID and URI for all items in the repository with the specified key, as well as the value of the specified key, to a CSV file.

 #### [getRecordsWithKeyAndValue.py](getRecordsWithKeyAndValue.py)
+Based on user input, this script extracts the ID and URI for all items in the repository with the specified key-value pair to a CSV file.

 #### [metadataOverview.py](metadataOverview.py)